waveform80/pibootctl/docs/diff.rst

 Usage
 =====

-The ``diff`` command is used to display the differences between two boot configurations; either two stored configurations (if two names are supplied on the command line), or between the current boot configuration and a stored one (if one name is supplied on the command line):
+The :command:`diff` command is used to display the differences between two boot configurations; either two stored configurations (if two names are supplied on the command line), or between the current boot configuration and a stored one (if one name is supplied on the command line):